 Paying Your Own Job Expenses

 Under the Tax Cuts and Jobs Act, which went into effect in 2018, the deduction for unreimbursed employee expenses was eliminated.
-Formerly, this deduction allowed employees to deduct these expenses if they exceeded 2 percent of their adjusted gross income.
-All deductions based on the 2 percent threshold have been removed through 2025.
+Formerly, this deduction allowed employees to deduct these expenses if they exceeded two percent of their adjusted gross income.
+All deductions based on the two percent threshold have been removed through 2025.
 They may return in 2026 unless federal tax laws change again.